 TURTLES: frequently eat plastic bags, confusing them with jellyfish, their common prey.
 Sea birds eat polystyrene balls and plastic buoys, confusing them with fish eggs and crustaceans, and the Humpback, Southern Right and Blue Whales eat a range of plastic debris.

-Of all the marine debris washed, dumped or blown into the ocean, more than 70 per cent is plastic.
+WHALES: Of all the marine debris washed, dumped or blown into the ocean, more than 70 per cent is plastic.
 In August 2000, a whale was stranded in north Queensland.
 It died soon after.
 An autopsy found that the whale’s stomach was tightly packed with plastic – almost 6 square meters of it!
 The whale had swallowed supermarket bags, food packaging and other large plastic objects.